-Immediately following the Split-Off, we expect to have outstanding approximately [· ·] shares of our common stock, based upon the number of shares of FNFV common stock, outstanding as of the close of business on [· ·], 2017.
+Immediately following the Split-Off, we expect to have outstanding approximately 64,864,950 shares of our common stock (not taking into account the FNF Splitco Shares), based upon the number of shares of FNFV common stock, outstanding as of the close of business on October 16, 2017.
 The actual number of shares of our common stock to be distributed in the Split-Off will depend upon the actual number of shares of FNFV common stock outstanding at the redemption effective time.

-Immediately following the Split-Off, we expect to have approximately $[\cdot \cdot]$ holders of record of our common stock, based upon the number of holders of record of FNFV common stock, as of $[\cdot \cdot]$, 2017 (which amount does not include the number of stockholders whose shares are held of record by banks, brokerage houses or other institutions, but includes each such institution as one stockholder).
+Immediately following the Split-Off, we expect to have approximately 5,300 holders of record of our common stock, based upon the number of holders of record of FNFV common stock, as of October 6, 2017 (which amount does not include the number of stockholders whose shares are held of record by banks, brokerage houses or other institutions, but includes each such institution as one stockholder).